 “To make cheese, one of the first things we needed to tackle was to form a curd,” says Tal Ronnen, co-founder and culinary chef at Kite Hill.
 They settled on creating curd from almond milk made of locally-sourced nuts from California’s San Joaquin Valley.
 “Once the almond milk is made, we inoculate the recipe with proprietary enzymes and cultures,” Ronnen says.
 This classic technique helps the brand’s ricotta alternative mimic the taste and silky texture of the real thing.

 Of course, the healthfulness of vegan cheese depends on its ingredient list and level of processing.
 McNeill says varieties made with a base of potatoes, carrots, nutritional yeast, nuts, or seeds might pack more nutrients than their dairy counterparts.
 This can include more fiber, vitamin C, B vitamins, and magnesium, she says.
 Certain brands also enrich products with nutrients you’d get from dairy cheese.
 Take Treeline’s cashew cream cheeses, which are fortified with probiotic-rich acidophilus.
 However, vegan cheese takes a couple of losses.
-“Most store bought cheeses are lower in protein than traditional dairy cheese, but also may be lower in fat than dairy cheese,” says McNeill.
+“Most store bought cheeses are lower in protein than traditional dairy cheese, but also may be lower in saturated fat than dairy cheese,” says McNeill.
 So nut and soy-based cheeses might not elevate your diet to the next level of health, but it’s also likely you’re not digging into a cheese ball every night.

 Additionally, plant-based cheeses can be easier to digest, especially for 65 percent of the population that struggles with lactose, which makes dairy cheese a no-go.
-Bye bye, gas, bloating, and problematic trips to the restroom.
+Bye bye, gas, indigestion, and problematic trips to the restroom.

 Finally finding your favorite vegan cheese might take a little shopping around, and it also depends on what cheesy dream you’re chasing.
 Shreds?
 Blocks?
 Queso?
 Soft brie?
 Mozzarella balls?
 The options are becoming endless.